• Skip to primary navigation

 • Take out old leftovers in the refrigerator.
 Doing this the day before trash pickup will keep your stuff from going bad and creating mold and odors in your fridge.

 • Take out expired food from the refrigerator.
-Containers may not be sealed completely and they may be creating mold and you don't even know it.
+Containers may not be sealed completely,, creating mold, and you don't even know it.

-• Remove trash and recycling from the kitchen and put in your outside trash can.
-Overflowing trash makes the room seem less clean so getting rid of these items will make the room seem more organized.
+• Remove trash and recycling from the kitchen and put them in your outside trash can (Affiliate Link).
+Overflowing trash makes the room seem less clean, so removing these items will make the room seem more organized.

-• Empty out the junk drawer in your kitchen.
-Pulling out the trash and other items you don't use any longer makes this always used place well-organized.
+• Another 15-minute kitchen task is empty out the junk drawer in your kitchen.
+Pulling out the trash and other items you don't use any longer makes this always-used place well-organized.

-Here is an image you can share with all the 15-minute kitchen projects on it.
+Here is an image you can share with all the 15-minute kitchen projects.

 Twelve 15 Minute Kitchen Projects That Will Keep The Space Organized Always

-Make a habit of doing these tasks each day and you too will keep your kitchen organized.
-Let's continue the conversation, what is your favorite 15-minute kitchen project you do to keep your space organized?
+Make a habit of doing these tasks daily, and you, too, will keep your kitchen organized.
+Let's continue the conversation; what is your favorite 15-minute kitchen project you do to keep your space organized?
 I would love to hear from you.

 Twelve 15 Minute Kitchen Projects That Will Keep The Space Organized Always